Klomgor/handbook/titles-for-programmers.md

 - Identifying and escalating slips in performance or process to People Ops.

 A tech lead on the SIP team also acts as SIP Coordinator.
 They're responsible for setting cycle priorities, liaising with other project teams, and maintaining general oversight of team resources.

-Our Mobile programming teams (iOS and Android) have 1 manager overseeing both teams who is responsible for technical leadership and people management.

 ## Individual Contributor Expectations